 Mary Griffith-Schoenekase, Secretary

 Dwain Preston, Board Member

-Contributions of any amount are welcomed.
-Even small donations add up to a big impact in our community.
+Contributions of any amount are welcome.
+Even small donations add up to a big impact on our community.
 Please stop in the administration office to make a contribution.

 Planned giving may have positive tax implications for the donor.
 Donors should consult an accountant or tax attorney for the most effective way to make a contribution.